Kong/insomnia-docs/docs/insomnia/send-your-first-request.md

 category-url: get-started
 ---

 Insomnia is an API client that enables you to send API requests outside of your terminal, and without writing any code.
-This means you don't have to write any finnicky cURL requests or backend code to quickly retrieve information, push content to a database, and do anything else a given API enables you to do.
+This means you don't have to write any finicky cURL requests or backend code to quickly retrieve information, push content to a database, and do anything else a given API enables you to do.

 In this guide, we'll talk specifically about HTTP requests.
 This will give us common ground to send off a first request together.
 If you want to learn to send gRPC and GraphQL requests, see our more comprehensive [Requests documentation](/insomnia/requests).